Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Results

-Tables \ref{tab:correlation_human_ueq} and \ref{tab:correlation_ueq_self} detail correlation analyses between aggregated UEQ scores and personality scores, both human-perceived and self-reported, across five tasks.
-This analysis evaluates the predictive validity of these personality assessments in relation to interaction quality with chatbots, which is the ultimate goal of building such chatbots.
-Table \ref{tab:correlation_human_ueq} demonstrates significant correlations between perceived agreeableness and conscientiousness and user experience, notably in the travel planning task, with correlations of 0.71 and 0.76, respectively.
-These findings suggest that chatbots perceived as agreeable and conscientious markedly enhance user experience.
-In contrast, neurotic traits show consistently negative correlations across all tasks, most pronounced with a correlation of -0.55 in travel planning, indicating that these traits detract from usability.
-The data illustrates that positive personality traits are predictive of enhanced usability, while negative traits hinder it.
-This consists with research indicating the crucial role of personality design in shaping user experience among the selected tasks.
+Table \ref{tab:correlation_combined} summarizes the correlation between overall user-experience ratings and both human-perceived and self-report personality scores across the five tasks.
+This analysis assesses the predictive validity of the two personality-assessment approaches with respect to interaction quality.
+As indicated in Table \ref{tab:correlation_combined}, perceived Agreeableness and Conscientiousness exhibit robust positive relations with user experience, with a correlation of 0.71 and 0.76, respectively, in the travel-planning scenario.
+These magnitudes suggest that chatbots viewed as highly agreeable and conscientious substantially elevate perceived interaction quality.
+Conversely, Neuroticism demonstrates stable negative relations across all tasks, with the strongest negative correlation (-0.55) emerging in travel planning, implying that neurotic traits systematically undermine usability.
+Collectively, these correlation patterns underscore that desirable personality attributes predict superior usability, whereas undesirable attributes impede it, supporting prior work on the pivotal role of personality cues in shaping user experiences with conversational interfaces.

-Conversely, Table \ref{tab:correlation_ueq_self} reveals discrepancies between self-reported personality scores and user experience, characterized by low and inconsistent correlations.
-For instance, conscientiousness exhibits a modest positive correlation of 0.17 in the public service task, the highest observed among the traits.
-However, the overall pattern of weak and occasionally near zero correlations, such as -0.01 for openness in guided learning, indicates that self-reported traits are unreliable predictors of user experience.
-This disparity likely arises because self-report measures fail to capture the dynamic impacts of interaction and task setting, crucial in shaping user perceptions during real-time chatbot engagements.
-These findings emphasize the limitations of exclusively relying on self-reported personality to evaluate user experience and the importance of considering perceived personality in interactive settings.
-Future research should explore the factors affecting the relationship between personality perception and user experience, and develop methods that more accurately capture the dynamic nature of personality in interactions.

-In summary, self-report personality scales failed to correlate with interaction quality, which indicates a disconnect between the model's response to personality items and how their behaviors manifest during real interaction.
-It highlights the complexity of user interaction and the challenges in evaluating personality design in LLM-based chatbots.
-As the ultimate goal of personality design is to improve interaction, such a validity link is crucially important.
-The validity issues of the ``self-report'' evaluation method may misguide chatbot development.